JimW/carpool-on-rails/readme.md

 1. Update Production DB
     ```bash
     heroku run rake db:migrate --remote staging
     ```

-1. Be sure your local db/seeds/development/heroku_staging/seed_data.yml contains the seed data you want.
+1. Push local seed data to AWS (only do this when changing seed data).

+    The following command will:

-1. if ENV['AWS_S3_SEED_DIR_PATH'] is set, this task will translate:  db/seeds/development/heroku_staging/seed_data.yml to json and push to that AWS path.
+    1. convert: db/seeds/development/heroku_staging/seed_data.yml to json

+    1. push json to AWS_S3_SEED_DIR_PATH for use by Heroku.

     ```bash
     bundle exec rake aws:plant_seeds
     ```
     Look inside this task for altering source seed file paths

 1. Seed the Heroku DB (be careful..)
-If ENV['AWS_S3_SEED_DIR_PATH'] is set within Heroku, seeds.rb will look for seed data you previously planted on AWS.
     ```bash
     heroku run rake db:seed --remote staging
     ```
+    If AWS_S3_SEED_DIR_PATH env is set within Heroku, seeds.rb will look for seed data you just planted on AWS.

-1. Should be good when you navigate to your heroku project's url
+1. Navigate to your heroku project's url and it should work.

 ### [Heroko](https://devcenter.heroku.com/articles/fork-app) Forking a Production Server